mongodb/specifications/source/crud/bulk-write.md

 and that most users will rely on defaults, so `verboseResults` defaults to `false` to improve performance in the common case.

-### Why should drivers send `bypassDocumentValidation: false` for `bulkWrite`?

-[DRIVERS-450](https://jira.mongodb.org/browse/DRIVERS-450) introduced a requirement that drivers only send a value for `bypassDocumentValidation` on write commands if it was specified as true.
-The original motivation for this change is not documented.
-This specification requires that drivers send `bypassDocumentValidation` in the `bulkWrite` command if it is set by the user in `BulkWriteOptions`, regardless of its value.

-Explicitly defining `bypassDocumentValidation: false` aligns with the server's default to perform schema validation and thus has no effect.
-However, checking the value of an option that the user specified and omitting it from the command document if it matches the server's default creates unnecessary work for drivers.
-Always sending the user's specified value also safeguards against the unlikely event that the server changes the default value for `bypassDocumentValidation` in the future.

 ### Why is providing access to the raw server response when a command error occurs required?

 This allows users to access new error fields that the server may add in the future without needing to upgrade their